 (2) Prearranged authority is designed to relieve businesses that generate large daily quantities of primary records from the administrative burden and cost associated with record storage.
 Only food service operators licensed under section 3732.03 of the Revised Code are eligible for this type of authority.

-The tax commissioner issues predetermined and prearranged authorities under the conditions and procedures explained in paragraphs (B) through (F) of this rule.
+The tax commissioner issues predetermined and prearranged authorities under the conditions and procedures explained in paragraphs (B) to (F) of this rule.

 (B) Predetermined authority